IvanZ505/runb-notes/docs/cog-sci/cog-sci-finals.md

 	- *Ability to theorize what other minds want to do
 - **Other animals also have theory of mind** *Blue jays*

+#### Evolution of Intelligence
+- The argument is between whether cultural/social intelligence or general/physical intelligence came first.
+- If one did, then that implies that the other was just a spandrel.

 ---

 - You are not born with theory of mind.